Heroes new logo

 • Playing music, hearing jokes, and playing games are what children aged 0 to 4 years do during their screen time, according to 16% to 79% of the surveyed US parents.

-• Playing games consume 15.98% of children’s total Internet time, according to a report by Kaspersky Safe Kids.
+• Playing games consumes 15.98% of children’s total Internet time, according to a report by Kaspersky Safe Kids.

-What Potential Risks Does Too Much Screen Time Have on Kids?
+What Potential Risks Does Too Much Screen Time Have for Kids?

-1) Screen time and exposure are responsible for some of children’s vision problems.
+1) Screen time and exposure are responsible for some vision problems among children.

 Photo credit: Canva